-- Many processes don’t require these resources 100 percent of the time, but rather just a few hours now and then.
+- Many processes do not require these resources 100 percent of the time, but rather just a few hours now and then.
 This can be quite time-consuming to track.

 - Many processes are difficult to plan precisely.

 This means: When it comes to resource requirements, project managers can just provide estimates.
-Does this mean that more details are needed?
-Preparing detailed estimates always requires more time and effort, and that isn’t always possible.
+Does this mean that more detail is needed?
+Preparing detailed estimates always requires more time and effort, and both are not always available.
 In our experience, detailed planning is not even necessary because the approach “rough, but complete” is the better strategy, also for the project managers.

 After all, you, as project manager, must coordinate the resource availability with team leaders for individual projects on a weekly or monthly basis.
 Resource planning software will help you determine: